Eschatologue/CM_wiki/docs/class/fighter/psi-warrior.md

 ## Level 10: Guarded Mind

 The psionic energy flowing through you has bolstered your mind.
-You have resistance to psychic damage.
-Moreover, if you start your turn charmed or frightened, you can expend a Psionic Energy die and end every effect on yourself subjecting you to those conditions.
+You have Resistance to :dmg-psychic: Psychic damage.
+Moreover, if you start your turn with the Charmed or Frightened condition, you can expend a Psionic Energy Die (no action required) and end every effect on yourself subjecting you to those conditions.

 ## Level 15: Bulwark of Force

 You can shield yourself and others with telekinetic force.
-As a bonus action, you can choose creatures, which can include you, that you can see within 30 feet of you, up to a number of creatures equal to your Intelligence modifier (minimum of one creature).
+As a Bonus Action, you can choose creatures, which can include you, that you can see within 30 feet of you, up to a number of creatures equal to your Intelligence modifier (minimum of one creature).
 Each of the chosen creatures is protected by half cover for 1 minute or until you're incapacitated.

-Once you take this bonus action, you can't do so again until you finish a Long Rest, unless you expend a Psionic Energy die to take it again.
+Once you take this Bonus Action, you can't do so again until you finish a Long Rest, unless you expend a Psionic Energy die to take it again.

 ## Level 18: Telekinetic Master